 (switched on of course!).

 These pie charts show the sources of energy used in the UK in 1990 and 2003.
 Notice the changes between the two pie charts and also how little of the UK's electricity has been generated using renewable sources of energy.
-The government aims to increase this to 10% by 2010.
+The government aimed to increase this to 10% by 2010.

 Fuel types for energy generation in the UK for 1990 and 2003